apache/celeborn/docs/migration.md

 ## Upgrading from 0.2.1 to 0.3.0

-From 0.3.0 on the default value for `celeborn.push.replicate.enabled` is changed from `true` to `false`, users who want replication on should explicitly enable replication.
+ - From 0.3.0 on the default value for `celeborn.push.replicate.enabled` is changed from `true` to `false`, users who want replication on should explicitly enable replication.
 For example, to enable replication for Spark users should add the spark config when submitting job: `spark.celeborn.push.replicate.enabled=true`

+ - From 0.3.0 on the default value for `celeborn.worker.workingDir` is changed from `hadoop/rss-worker/shuffle_data` to `rss-worker/shuffle_data`,
+   users who want to use origin working dir path should set this configuration.